-Best Things to do with the Family on an El Paso Stay-cation
+Best Things to do with the Family on an El Paso Staycation

-Summer is winding down and the window of opportunity to get away with the family for a few days before the next school year is getting smaller.
+Summer is quickly winding down and the window of opportunity to get away with the family for a few days before the next school year is getting smaller.
 If your budget is tight and you don’t have the luxury of spending a king’s ransom at Disney Land or Fiesta Texas, taking time off from work and staying in town can still be fun.

 Think about it, when you go on vacation what are the Top 3 touristy things you try to do?
 You check out the sights, go shopping, and do whatever fun stuff the city has to offer, right?
-Well, you can do all those things on an El Paso stay-cation too:
+Well, you can do all those things on an El Paso stay-cation too.

-Get close to nature.
+•Get close to nature.
 When’s the last time you visited the El Paso Zoo?
-It’s bigger and better than ever now with the recent additions of the African Star Train, the Hunt Family Desert Spring water feature and the Foster Tree House Playground.
+It’s bigger and better than ever now with the fairly recent additions of the African Star Train, the Hunt Family Desert Spring water feature and the Foster Tree House Playground.
 Home to 220 species of animals including endangered species, the zoo is a great place to run around and learn about the wild animals you see on TV.

 The Licon Dairy in San Eli and Cattleman’s Steakhouse in Fabens are also good places to get close to the wildlife.
 Lincon Dairy’s petting zoo is made up of farm and exotic animals including buffalo and ostrich.
 Cattleman’s is way more than just one of the best steakhouses in the area, it’s an actual working ranch with breathtaking scenery that includes a lake, a children’s zoo, and a snake pit.

-Spend a day visiting the Museum District.
+•Spend a day visiting the Museum District.
 In Downtown alone there’s the Museum of Art, the Museum of History, the Holocaust Museum, and the “living laboratory museum for children of all ages,” El Paso Exploreum.